-Well, you don’t have to imagine it anymore because in this article we’ve put together some of the best and most expensive components we could possibly find, and, if we do say so ourselves, what we got looks pretty darn magnificent.
+Well, you don’t have to wonder anymore because in this article we’ve put together some of the best and most expensive components we could find, and, if we do say so ourselves, what we got looks pretty darn magnificent.

 Table of ContentsShow

-The Best $4000 Gaming PC Build For 2020
+The Best $4000 Gaming PC Build For 2024

 Click on the product images to view the product on Amazon, where you can see more images in high resolution and check the current price.

-Like we’ve just said, if you have $4000 to spend on a PC, you can be pretty sure that your machine will be able to do practically anything, which is why this section is going to be short and sweet.
+If you have $4000 to spend on a PC, you can be pretty sure that your machine will be able to do practically anything, which is why this section is going to be short and sweet.

 Streaming and VR

 Storage is not a problem either seeing as both the case and the motherboard have enough room to house them.

 The PC Build

 But enough rambling, let’s move on to the actual build!
 Here are the components for the best PC build under $4000 right now.

-This said, if you prefer air coolers, or you just want to save some money, we suggest you go with one of these two.
+So if you prefer air coolers, or you just want to save some money, we suggest you go with one of these two.
 However, when money is no issue there is no reason not to go with a water cooler.

 The cooler boasts a 360mm radiator with three 120mm static pressure fans and a near-silent 7th gen Asetek pump.